microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 ### -Latest

-Verifies the latest version of WinGet correlated with the Microsoft.WinGet.Client module is installed
+Verifies the latest version of WinGet correlated with the Microsoft.WinGet.Client module is installed.

 ```yaml
 Type: System.Management.Automation.SwitchParameter